MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

 - Makers must save the flow at least once before a comment could be added.
 - The comment thread count icons don't appear for control actions such as condition, switch, and scope.
 - Comments aren't allowed for managed solution flows.
-- *Share and notify* is available only for non-solution aware flows.
+- The **Share and notify** option is available only for non-solution aware flows.
 For solution aware flows, @mentioning is limited to users who are already co-owners of the flow.

 ## Address conflicts from multiple edits